YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 ## Interacting with the server
 Connecting to the server manually (e.g., `nc 127.0.0.1 5000`) and sending arbitrary bytes immediately reveals interesting behavior:
 - The crypter library logs that it loaded the keys file.
-- The server returns transformed data.
+- The server returns untransformed data, which means we need to craft special data for the crypter to modify it.

 ![server prints](/assets/image3.png)